 Even before Earnhardt's death in 2001, race tracks were trying to find solutions to this problem.
 Tracks in the northeastern United States experimented with giant blocks of industrial Styrofoam lining the walls, a similar concept to the soft wall technology used on many superspeedways today.
 More importantly, the cars were changed.
 Thinner-gauge steel tubing is now used on certain portions of the chassis, and frame rails are given a bend or notch so they deform somewhat predictably on impact.

 NASCAR's Car of Tomorrow, used in Sprint Cup racing, has foam and other impact absorbing material inserted into critical areas of the frame.
 Although auto racing will always be a dangerous sport, the use of less rigid chassis construction, soft wall technology and head and neck restraint systems have greatly reduced crash impact forces on drivers.

-For more information about automotive safety devices, racing and other related topics, follow the links on the next page.
+For more information about automotive safety devices, racing and other related topics, follow the links below.

 Related HowStuffWorks Articles

 - Why is it still necessary to crash test vehicles?

 - Have crash tests ever used live (or dead) human occupants?

 - How Force, Power, Torque and Energy Work

 - How Airbags Work